-Swiss banks typically give customers a pair of 2 identical keys.
+Swiss banks typically give you a pair of 2 identical keys.
 If the keys are lost, the entire lock must be replaced.
 This can cost up to 1000 francs.
 Having a key duplicated to replace a lost key or to create a spare is generally forbidden.
 It is worth noting that the cost of replacing bank safe locks is typically insured by Swiss household insurance.

-Major differences in safe deposit box pricing
+Huge differences in safe deposit box pricing

-The largest safe deposit boxes and have storage volumes as high as 20,000 liters (cubic decimeters).
-The per-liter rental cost is lower than that of small safe deposit boxes, but due to their large volumes the largest safe deposit boxes can cost up to 10,000 francs per year.
+The largest safe deposit boxes offered by Swiss banks have storage volumes as high as 20,000 liters (cubic decimeters).
+The higher the volume, the lower the per-liter rental cost of safe deposit boxes.
+The largest bank safe deposit boxes available can cost up to 10,000 francs per year to rent.

 Banks do not insure contents

-However, if you want your personal property to be insured, it is up to you as the renter to insure it.
-Banks do not have insurance which covers the contents of safe deposit boxes against theft, fire, flooding, and other hazards.
+However, if you want to insure your personal property, it is up to you as the renter to get third-party insurance.
+Unlike some non-bank safe deposit box providers, banks do not have insurance which covers the contents of safe deposit boxes against theft, fire, flooding, and other hazards.

-Banks also cannot be held liable for possible deterioration of stored property caused by humidity or mold.
+Banks also cannot be held liable for the possible deterioration of stored property caused by humidity or mold.